 5.35.2 Performing measurement

-An RRC_CONNECTED UE obtains L1 beam level measurement results by measuring one or multiple RSs as configured by the network as specified in TS 38.214 [7] for the LTM candidate cell(s) with the candidate ID configured in ltm-CandidateReportConfigList for evaluation of reporting criteria or of execution condition.
-For each L1 beam level measurement result in RRC_CONNECTED, the UE applies the layer 1 filtering by implementation, before using the measured results for evaluation of reporting criteria and measurement reporting or of execution condition.
-When the UE has two indicated TCI-states, the UE uses the best beam of serving cell is used for LTM event evaluation.
+An RRC_CONNECTED UE obtains L1 beam level measurement results by measuring one or multiple RSs as configured by the network as specified in TS 38.214 [7] for the LTM candidate cell(s) with the candidate ID configured in ltm-CandidateReportConfigList for evaluation of reporting criteria or evaluation of execution condition.

+For L1 measurements performed for evaluation of reporting criteria as specified in 5.35.3 or evaluation of execution condition as specified in 5.36.2, the MAC entity shall:

+- apply the layer 1 filtering by implementation, before using the measured results for evaluation of reporting criteria and measurement reporting or evaluation of execution condition.

+- when the UE has two indicated TCI-states, use the best beam of the serving cell.
 It is up to the UE implementation how to choose the best beam.
-The MAC entity performs the evaluation of reporting criteria as specified in 5.35.3 or of execution condition as specified in 5.36.2 based on the L1 measurement results from lower layer.
-For the LTM candidate cell(s) with the candidate ID not configured in ltm-CandidateReportConfigList, the UE is not required to perform and the event evaluation in 5.35.3 on the RSs belonging to the candidate ID for the corresponding event.

-For L1 beam level event triggered measurements report, the network can configure SS/PBCH block(s) or CSI-RS as event evaluation RS type, and L1-RSRP as trigger quantity.
-Reporting quantity is the same as the trigger quantity.

 Next change